AirtokAI/AirtokAPI/README.md

-# AirTok AI API Documentation
+# Airtok AI API Documentation

 ## Overview

 The AirTok AI API provides access to a modified chat style interface into AirtokBot, it features memory retention and knowledge-based responses.
 This documentation covers all available endpoints, required parameters, and provides example requests.

-### Important: AirtokBot must be installed into the telegram group for groupId to work.
+***Important: AirtokBot must be installed into the telegram group for groupId to work.***

 **Base URL**: `https://app.airtok.ai/api/v1`